Renting in Aurora: What's the cheapest apartment available right now?

 572 Potomac St.

-You can expect a fireplace, a mix of hardwood floors and carpeting, and a dishwasher in the apartment.
-Pets are welcome.
+The unit comes with a fireplace, a mix of hardwood floors and carpeting, and a dishwasher.
+If you've got a pet, you'll be happy to learn that cats and dogs are welcome.

-According to Walk Score, this location is car-dependent, is very bikeable and offers many nearby public transportation options.
+According to Walk Score's assessment, the surrounding area is car-dependent, is fairly bikeable and has good transit options.

 Got thoughts?
 Go here to share your feedback.